jrtechs/NodeJSBlog/blogContent/posts/data-science/a-closer-look-at-fitbit-data.md

     },
 ```

-The JSON file for each activity stores a lot of information on heart rate.
+The JSON file for each activity stores a lot of information on heart rate during the exercise.
 Similar to the heart rate file, this date format does not take into account time zones.
 Grr!
-Rather than storing a finish date like the sleep JSON file, this keeps track of the total duration
+Rather than storing the finish time like the sleep JSON file, this keeps track of the total duration
 of the event in milliseconds.

 ```json